Foundation Inference Models for Ordinary Differential Equations: Experiments

 In this low-data regime, both pretrained models are typically suboptimal relative to classical methods.
 However, we find that performance depends strongly on the particular noise realisation.
-Table~\ref{tab:exp2-results} reports results for the exact dataset and noise seed used by~\citet{hegde2022variational}.
-To quantify sensitivity, we repeat the experiment over 100 independent trials with different noise seeds and report summary statistics in Appendix~\ref{app:ablations}.
-For some noise realisations, \FIMODE performs competitively and \textit{can outperform most baselines in zero-shot mode}.
-We report the best such instance as \FIMODE (\textit{Selected noise}) in Table~\ref{tab:exp2-results}.
-This variability indicates that, given the short context and noise level, the observations often do not constrain the dynamics enough for reliable zero-shot forecasting.
+The first \FIMODE row in Table~\ref{tab:exp2-results} reports the result on the exact dataset used by~\citet{hegde2022variational}.
+To quantify noise sensitivity, we repeated the experiment over 100 independent noise realisations and report the mean and standard deviation as \FIMODE (\textit{Averaged}).
+The large standard deviations show that, with only a short and noisy context trajectory, the observations do not constrain the underlying dynamics sufficiently for reliable zero-shot forecasting.
+To further support this point, we augmented the original context dataset with additional noisy trajectories whose initial conditions were sampled from a normal distribution with variance $0.1$ around the original VDP initial condition.
+All additional trajectories were observed on the same context interval, $t\in[0,7]$, and on the same time grid as the original context data.
+We considered adding 2, 8, and 49 such context trajectories, repeated each setting over 100 noise realisations, and report the largest-context setting as \FIMODE (\textit{Large context}).
+The remaining context-size results are given in Appendix~\ref{app:additional-results-vdp-fhn}.
+The reduction in standard deviation shows that (indeed) richer context substantially stabilises zero-shot inference.

-We then finetune \FIMODE on the fixed dataset of~\citet{hegde2022variational} by minimising a mean absolute error between model predictions and observations, \textit{\`a la} Neural ODE.
+Finally, we finetune \FIMODE on the fixed dataset of~\citet{hegde2022variational} by minimising a mean absolute error between model predictions and the context data (see Appendix~\ref{app:finetuning} for details).
 This rapidly adapts the model to the low-data regime and substantially improves forecasting performance.

-\textbf{Imputation in the FHN oscillator.} We simulate the FHN system over $t\in[0,5]$ and sample 25 regularly-spaced observations corrupted by additive noise with variance $\sigma^2=0.025$, again following~\citet{hegde2022variational}.
+\textbf{Imputation in the FHN Oscillator.} We simulate the FHN system from the initial condition $\mathbf{x}(0)=(-1,-1)$ over $t\in[0,5]$, and sample 50 regularly-spaced observations corrupted by additive Gaussian noise ($\sigma^2=0.025$), again following~\citet{hegde2022variational}.
 To create a structured missing-data regime, we remove all observations whose states fall in the quadrant $x_1>0$ and $x_2<0$.
 We then evaluate how well the inferred dynamics recover trajectories that traverse this unobserved region.
 Table~\ref{tab:exp2-results} contains our results.

-Here again, the pretrained models are suboptimal, although \FIMODE consistently outperforms \ODEformer in zero-shot mode.
-As in the VDP case, performance exhibits sensitivity to the noise realisation, and we report additional trials and statistics in Appendix~\ref{app:ablations}.
-We also include the best seed result in Table~\ref{tab:exp2-results}.
-Finetuning \FIMODE on the fixed dataset used by~\citet{hegde2022variational} improves performance substantially, and yields the best results among all methods considered.